Natural Features of Linnansaari National Park

 The osprey migrates to warm Africa for the winter.
 It can fly as far as to South-Africa, which makes a 12,500 km journey!
 Faithful to its native place, the osprey returns to the same area every year.
 The first brood they usually have at the age of three years.
 The osprey couples stay together all of their life.
 Read more about the osprey (saaksisaatio.fi).

 The primitive cry of the Black-throated diver (Gavia arctica) together with the choir of gulls arrange the summery concert of the archipelago.
 The apparently abundat Lesser black-backed gull (Larus fuscus) is endangered, since the species has strongly decreased on past decades.

-Linnansaari has an abundance of herb-rich forests: they account for as much as 30 per cent of the area of the National Park.
+Linnansaari has an abundance of herb-rich forests.
+Herb-rich forests and grove-like heaths account for as much as 30 per cent of the forested area of the National Park.
 Herb-rich forests comprise only one per cent of all Finnish forests.

 White-backed woodpecker (Dendrocopos leucotos) thrives in the herb-rich and open forests of Linnansaari dominated by old deciduous trees.
 This bird species remains endangered even though its population has grown in recent years.
 The woodpecker and the wealth of demanding species make the herb-rich forests important in terms of nature protection.